QuantEcon/lecture-source-py/source/rst/short_path.rst

 * `node8` at cost 11.11
 * `node14` at cost 72.21

-and so on
+and so on.

-According to our calculations, the optimal path and its cost are like `this <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/short_path/graph_out.txt>`__
+According to our calculations, the optimal path and its cost are like `this <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/short_path/graph_out.txt>`__.

-Your code should replicate this result
+Your code should replicate this result.